lumohacks-med-disp/firebase-configuration/README.md

 # Firebase Configuration

-Description of and configuration for the Google Firebase Database used for the medical dispenser.
+Description and configuration for Google Firebase Database used for the medical dispenser.

 ## Structure and Data